Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

     ![Azure DevOps CLI](azure-do-cli.png)

-12. Add another task to "Agent job 1" and search for "Publish Build Artifacts".
+12. Add another task to "Agent job 1" and search for "Copy files".
 Use "charts" for the artifact name and browse to the charts folder for the "Path to publish"

     ![Azure DevOps Artifact](azure-do-artifact.png)